trovu/trovu/Content-policy.md

 The rule of thumb: The more popular the website, the shorter may be its keyword.
 If we abbreviate, here are the rules.

+### 1-letter keywords: Only for top 50

-- The English alphabet has 26 latin letters.
+The English alphabet has 26 latin letters.
 Keyword of only 1 letter should therefore be only applied if the website belongs to the top 50 in visitor's count of the world (namespace `o`), to minimize the likelihood of clashes.

 If the shortcut shall belong to a language or country namespace, then its website should be top 50 of that country.

 ### 2-letter keywords: Language codes have priority